ewensyee/Excel_Data_Analysis_Project/README.md

 3. What are the top skills for data jobs?
 4. What's the pay for the top 10 skills?

-## 1. Do more skills get you a higher paying job?
+## 1. Does more skills get you a higher paying job?
 ## Power Query: ETL

 ### Extract